 More about autoflower temperature you can find in my previous post!

-You should definitely avoid any nutrients at the germination process and first weeks of growth, because the little seedling has a certain amount of nutrients inside the seed and too much nutrients will halt its growth.
+You should definitely avoid any nutrients at the germination process and first weeks of growth because the little seedling has a certain amount of nutrients inside the seed, and too many nutrients can halt its growth.